jborgers/PMD-jPinpoint-rules/README.md

-# PMD-jPinpoint-rules
+# PMD-jpinpoint-rules
 PMD rule set for performance aware Java coding, sponsored by Rabobank.
 The project is meant for creating and managing automatic java code checks.
-These checks are based on what we have learnt in several years of performance problems and other defects and failures found in code, tests and production situations.
+These checks are based on what we have learnt in several years of analyzing performance problems and other defects and failures found in code, tests and production situations.

 We didn't find these checks in other places, like the the standard PMD, FindBugs/Spotbugs, Checkstyle or Sonar rules.
 If you find duplicates of existing ones, please let us know.
+Some of the rules are candidates for contribution to the PMD standard rules.
 These jpinpoint rules can be run from the command-line using the PMD tool, from your favorite development environment with a PMD-plugin, or in SonarQube after packaging them as Sonar plugin.